ChristianOrr/feature-attribution-methods-jax/README.md

 #### Cons:
  - Need to create a deconvolutional model.
+ - Fails to highlight gradients that contribute negatively, as described in [DeepLIFT].
  - Not class discriminative (doesn't localize the category in the image), shown in [Grad-CAM].

 ### Guided Backpropagation